wazuh/wazuh-documentation/source/installation-guide/other-installation-options/wazuh-from-sources/wazuh-server/wazuh_server_sources_oracle.rst

 Oracle Linux
 ============

 This guide describes how to install the manager and API for Oracle Linux 6 or greater from source code.
-In addition, for distributed architectures, you will find some guidance on how to install Filebeat.
+In addition, for multitier server, you will find some guidance on how to install Filebeat.

 Installing Wazuh manager
 ------------------------